event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 This can be carried out over longer periods within an employee engagement by making these metrics available through different checkpoints for performance.

-Due to the effective pay self-adjusting to the capability of the individual, it is also a way to on-board new employees and pay them fairly whily they are in the probation stage of the engagement.
+Due to the effective pay self-adjusting to the capability of the individual, it is also a way to on-board new employees and pay them fairly while they are in the probation stage of the engagement.
 This contract-to-hire process removes the subjective and largely ineffective interview process for technical positions.

 #### Prioritization